Hiking. Climbing. Biking. Windsurfing. Kayaking. Squamish: the land of Adventure.

 Things to Do in Squamish

 The valleys around Squamish are filled with rushing waterfalls- big and small!
-You can find yourself hiking to big falls and beautiful local spots, like Crooked Falls, with our Local, Dylan.
+You can go hiking through big falls and beautiful local spots, like Crooked Falls.
 Not only will you experience stunning viewpoints along the way, but you’ll also wander through majestic forests dripping with moss, past sky-high boulders and up to the tumbling falls.

 Local Highlights: Eat, Drink and Shop in Squamish